cortexlabs/cortex/docs/workloads/realtime/handler.md

 ### Callbacks

+A callback is a function that starts running in the background after the results have been sent back to the client.
+They are meant to be short-lived.

-Each of the handler method of your class can implement callbacks.
+Each handler method of your class can implement callbacks.
 To do this, when returning the result(s) from your handler method, also make sure to return a 2-element tuple in which the first element are your results that you want to return and the second element is a callable object that takes no arguments.

-Once the results are returned within the method, a response will be sent back to the client with the aforementioned results after which the callback will run in the background.

 You can implement a callback like in the following example: